 1. International Car Rental Show

 If you were to only choose one trade show to attend, it would likely be the International Car Rental Show (ICRS), held annually in Las Vegas, NV.
-Their 2020 event has gone virtual and is still open to car rental industry professionals from around the globe.
-It will be taking place from October 19-23.
+Their 2020 event went virtual, taking place in October last year and they expect their next show to take place in-person.
 The ICRS has a proud 25-year tradition and takes you deep into the car rental world.

 With keynote speakers from all around the globe, and professionals from all sectors of the car rental industry in attendance, it’s the perfect opportunity to leave with practical knowledge you can put to use.
 Gaining an insight on the latest trends will help you drive your business performance.
 You’ll also discover countless opportunities in shopping around for suppliers, whether you’re in the market for a new car rental software system, fleet tracking, or wish to know more about the latest tools in technology.